Study Backs Getting Driverless Cars On The Road, As Waymo Ditches Backup Drivers

 The DOT issued new safety guidelines for driverless cars in September.
 But as NPR's Colin Dwyer noted, they're voluntary.

 The Senate is considering legislation that lays out a regulatory framework for self-driving cars after the House passed a similar bill in September.
-Car companies have backed the measure, which aims to get driverless cars on the road sooner, and would impose certain uniform standards around the country in the place of various state rules.
+Car companies have backed the measure, which aims to get driverless cars on the road sooner and would impose certain uniform standards around the country in the place of various state rules.

 Consumer advocates urge caution with both legislation and the public testing of autonomous cars.